intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/install_sgx_driver.md

 * In some kernels, SGX option is `CONFIG_INTEL_SGX`.
 * 5.13 Kernel may encounter nfs problem [Can't mount NFS-shares from Linux-5.13.0](https://forums.gentoo.org/viewtopic-p-8629887.html?sid=f7359b869fb71849d64f3e69bb48503a)
 * [Mellanox interface may be disabled on 5.14.0](https://bugzilla.redhat.com/show_bug.cgi?id=2014094).
 Changes to 5.15.5 will fix this issue.
 * Error 404 when downloading binary file.
-Please go to [intel-sgx-linux](https://download.01.org/intel-sgx/latest/linux-latest/distro) for latest download link.
+Please go to [intel-sgx-linux](https://download.01.org/intel-sgx/latest/linux-latest/distro) for the latest download link.